 Results for the latest O.R.A.C tests have shown that organic ceremonial grade Matcha green tea contains 1384 O.R.A.C units per gram.
 When compared to other antioxidant-rich fruits and vegetables, as published by the Agricultural Research Service, the in-house research arm of the USDA, Matcha clearly stands out above the rest!

 In summary, Matcha green tea contains over 10 to 15 times the overall nutrients when compared to traditional Green, White, Black, Rooibos, and Yerba Mate Teas, as well as when compared to popular fruits and vegetables.

 Why so much excitement about Matcha?
 Here’s why: Matcha Green Tea is, in our opinion, the very best investment for the buck in the supplement world since green tea has been proven to improve circulation, which in turn supports cellular oxygenation, which in turn can help reduce inflammation.

 *Agricultural Research Service: http://www.ars.usda.gov/is/np/fnrb/fnrb499.htm – studies published in the Journal of Nutrition (vol. 128, pp. 2383-2390) and the American Journal of Clinical Nutrition (vol. 68, pp. 1081-1087); 2 ORAC Analysis on Ceremonial Matcha Green Tea ME17916 Lot#D1805: Brunswick

-IN A BOWL: Add 6 oz. hot water to a bowl, then whisk in one teaspoon of local raw honey and 2 tablespoons of Almond Milk.
+Add 6 oz. very warm water to a bowl, then whisk in one teaspoon of pure Maple syrup and 2 tablespoons of Coconut Milk (or any non-dairy “milk”).
 Whisk in 1/2 tsp.
 Matcha powder and enjoy reverently…ceremonial-style.

-Click here to shop our Organic Matcha Green Tea Powder and Tools
+Shop our Organic Matcha Green Tea Powder and Tools: